wacncontent/CustomizeTool/output/articles/active-directory/active-directory-branding-guidelines.md

 ## Navigation Do’s and Don’ts

 **DO** provide a way for users to sign out and switch to another user account.
-While most people have a single personal account from Microsoft/Facebook/Google/Twitter, people are often associated with more than one organization.
+While most people have a single personal account from <!-- deleted by customization Microsoft/Facebook/Google/Twitter --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end -->, people are often associated with more than one organization.
 Support for multiple signed-in users is coming soon.

 ## Supporting both Azure AD and Microsoft Accounts in Your App